AppliedLogicSystems/ALSProlog/docs/docs/guide/11-Prolog-Builtins-Non-I-O.md

 TEXT                |           |          | 99        |

 Where applicable, permissions for files can be queried and manipulated.
 Permissions are lists of atoms representing the permission details.
 The listing below presents the possible permission combinations (order is unimportant).
-On some systems, some subattributes such as ’execute’ are meaningless.
+On some systems, some subattributes such as 'execute' are meaningless.
 ```
 []
 [execute]